/**

 * username, password, email, and primary address and phone number fields are

 * provided.
-AWSManagedRulesACFPRuleSet
+AWSManagedRulesACFPRuleSet configuration in

 AWS